totiffany/totiffany.github.io/_posts/2018-06-20-Reuniting-Families-At-The-Border.md

 [This article from Vox](https://www.vox.com/2018/6/11/17443198/children-immigrant-families-separated-parents) that explains exactly what has been going on at the border.

+[This Washinton Post article](https://www.washingtonpost.com/opinions/laura-bush-separating-children-from-their-parents-at-the-border-breaks-my-heart/2018/06/17/f2df517a-7287-11e8-9780-b1dd6a09b549_story.html?utm_term=.1caf80385988) written by former first lady Laura Bush that insists a zero tolerance immigration policy is not the answer.

 [This powerful Twitter thread](https://twitter.com/petit_elefant/status/1008131022280519680)that illustrates how difficult immigration can be even when you are highly connected and educated.

 [This beautiful article by Meg Conley](https://medium.com/s/story/suffer-little-children-8a204503eb9e) that articulates the sacrifices mothers are willing to make for their children.

-[This Washinton Post article](https://www.washingtonpost.com/opinions/laura-bush-separating-children-from-their-parents-at-the-border-breaks-my-heart/2018/06/17/f2df517a-7287-11e8-9780-b1dd6a09b549_story.html?utm_term=.1caf80385988) written by former first lady Laura Bush that insists a zero tolerance immigration policy is not the answer.

-Second, if you have the means please consider donating to charities that working to reuinite families.
+Second, if you have the means please consider donating to charities that are working to reuinite families.
 Many of these charities provide free legal services to get these families back together.

 Brian and I have donated to RAICES, the largest immigration legal services provider in Texas which provides legal counsel to those seeking asylum.
 If you are interested in learning about other ways to donate, [this article provides a great list](https://slate.com/news-and-politics/2018/06/how-you-can-fight-family-separation-at-the-border.html).
 Every donation counts!